hicommonwealth/commonwealth/knowledge_base/Package-Scripts.md

 This entry documents [the Commonwealth package.json file](../packages/commonwealth/package.json). `Package.json` scripts should always be organized alphabetically.

-If you add a script, you *must* add documentation in this file describing (1) what it does (2) when engineers might use it.
+If you add a script to the package.json, you must add documentation here, describing (1) what the script does (2) when engineers might want or need to use it.
+As with [all documentation](./_README.md#updating-the-docs-how--when), this should be included in the PR alongside the script addition.

 # Contents